 Know your Tools: You will learn processes and equipment operation for your field, as well as proper control and prevention of plant diseases and pests.

-Think Critically: With the help of your STI faculty, you will study how to complete scheduled work, properly respond to directives and respond when corrective measures are needed.
+Think Critically: With the help of your STC faculty, you will study how to complete scheduled work, properly respond to directives and respond when corrective measures are needed.

 Gain Professionalism: As a top horticulturist from Southeast Tech, you will practice appropriate verbal and written responses to customer issues.